 Before contacting a blogger to ask for a review, make sure that you read their review policy.
 If they don’t review self-published books or books in your genre, move on.
 When you write to them to ask for a review, be polite and courteous.
 Remember, you’re asking them to give up their time to help you.

 Book marketing is a huge topic, and this is just a short introduction.
-There are more articles in the marketing category, and my weekly newsletter often has links to information and advice about marketing.
+There are more articles in the marketing category, and our weekly newsletter often has links to information and advice about marketing.

 The Alliance of Independent Authors has a Self-Publishing Advice Centre, with lots of advice about all aspects of self-publishing, including marketing.
 If you join the Alliance, you can access a private members-only Facebook forum, where you can ask specific questions and get answers from experienced self-publishers.